 Paramedic Program participants learn to:

 Crowder College is an accredited Paramedic Training Program certified by the Missouri Department of Health and Senior Services.
 The College offers day programs which provide comprehensive instruction involving paramedic and other emergency medical service education.
-Beginning in June 2013 the program will be offered with the book portion ONLINE with a subsequent 14 week clinical block to be held in the Joplin/Neosho region.
+Beginning Fall 2013 the program will be offered with the book portion ONLINE with a subsequent 14 week clinical block to be held in the Joplin/Neosho region.
 This will allow someone who is currently working or International students to complete the classroom portion online and then attend the clinical portion as means of providing convenience for those leading a busy lifestyle.

 A certified Paramedic is authorized, under the direction of a command physician, to provide Advanced Life Support services including rescue, triage, treatment and transport of emergency patients.